apache/airflow/docs/apache-airflow/administration-and-deployment/production-deployment.rst

-Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and dags.
-Airflow sends simple instructions such as "execute task X of dag Y", but does not send any dag files or configuration.
+Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and DAGs.
+Airflow sends simple instructions such as "execute task X of DAG Y", but does not send any DAG files or configuration.
 You can use a simple cronjob or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.